 There are many different car insurance companies, and a variety of policies that are offered to different drivers.
 You may have an insurance company that is more understanding, and will not think to raise your rate when you are hit by someone else.
 However, some insurance companies have strict protocols which require them to review your policy every time you file a claim.
 This will often result in higher rates for you and your family.

-If you or a loved one has been in an accident caused by someone else, contact our experienced lawyers at Staver Accident Injury Lawyers, P.C..
+If you or a loved one has been in an accident caused by someone else, contact an experienced Chicago car accident lawyer at Staver Accident Injury Lawyers, P.C..
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We have years of experience working with insurance companies, and we understand how to help you seek the damages you deserve.
 Call us today at (312) 236-2900.